JetBoom/zombiesurvival/readme.md

   - [ ] Fix the hammer and hands from disappearing randomly when dropping or carrying around the prop.
 - [x] Rescale some of the text to fit on certain screens such as the intermission text.
   - [x] Intermission Text.
+- [ ] Show Arsenal Crate and Resupply Box on player's back if they have one.
 - [ ] Tab menu in F1 options.